meilisearch/documentation/reference/api/keys.md

 #### `indexes`

-An array of indexes permitted for the key. `["*"]` for all indexes.
+An array of indexes the key is authorized to act on. `["*"]` for all indexes.

+Only the key's [permitted actions](#actions-2) can be used on these indexes.

 #### `expiresAt`

-Date and time when the key will expire, represented in **ISO 8601** format. `null` if the key never expires.
+Date and time when the key will expire, represented in ISO 8601 format. `null` if the key never expires.

 #### `createdAt`

-Date and time when the key was created, represented in **ISO 8601** format.
+Date and time when the key was created, represented in ISO 8601 format.

 #### `updatedAt`

-Date and time when the key was last updated, represented in **ISO 8601** format.
+Date and time when the key was last updated, represented in ISO 8601 format.

 ## Get one key